tomill/Text-Shinobi/README.md

     Text::Shinobi->encode('あいう！'); # 𣘸栬𡋽！

 Returns encrypted input text (unicode string).
-Only Hiragana and Katakana are converted, other characters are left.
+Only Hiragana and Katakana are converts, other characters are left.

 ### $Text::Shinobi::ENCODE

 By default, `encode()` select a Kanji character following rules:

 1. use single character if same shape unicode exists.
-2. viewable in a common (in 2016) browser fonts.
+2. viewable in major browser version. (device fonts supported)

 So this module's default might change in the future.